 According to scientists behind the most comprehensive analysis of the damage farming does to the planet, avoiding meat and dairy is the single biggest way to reduce your environmental impact.

-Here we decode veganism and address four main concerns around going vegan.
+Here we decode veganism and address the main concerns around going vegan.

 A plate without meat?

 For much of the Western world, it’s difficult to envisage a mealtime without meat.